Label: ESOMEPRAZOLE STRONTIUM- esomeprazole strontium capsule, delayed release

 - 4 CONTRAINDICATIONS

 Esomeprazole strontium is contraindicated in patients with known hypersensitivity to proton pump inhibitors.
-Hypersensitivity reactions, e.g., angioedema and anaphylactic shock, have been reported with esomeprazole use.
+Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute interstitial nephritis, and urticaria [see Adverse Reactions (6)].

 For information about contraindications of antibacterial agents (clarithromycin and amoxicillin) indicated in combination with esomeprazole strontium, refer to the CONTRAINDICATIONS section of their package inserts.Close